gomezfernando1995/gomezfernando1995/README.md

 ***
 >## My Goals :rocket: ##
 >- :computer: My goal is to be a fullstack developer
->- :flags: Ansioso de ser parte de este gran sistema de forma profesional
->- :bomb: Mucho proyectos en   camino
+>- :flags: Learn new technologies
+>- :flags: Be a professional developer
+>- :bomb: Lots of projects on the way
 ---